zjs023/Regularized_inversion_HFIMS/README.md

 ### Contact info

 This program was mainly written by Jiaoshi Zhang ([jiaoshi@wustl.edu](mailto:jiaoshi@wustl.edu)) with contributions from Dr. [@JianWang](https://scholar.google.com/citations?user=0yE2tSMAAAAJ&hl=en) and Dr. [@YangWang](https://scholar.google.com/citations?user=dkU1FrMAAAAJ&hl=en) while at Washington University in St. Louis.
-Welcome
+Feel free to contact if you have any questions in running the program or want to contribute.

 ### References